xcarnd/CarND-PID-Control-Project/writeup.md

 ![Comparison of different Kd][pd]

-For overkilling D component, it will affect the system in another manner.
+For D component that overkills, it will affect the system in another manner.
 Here's a video clip for D component getter too large.
 (5x the optimal Kd)

 ![When D component is too large][pd-too-big-d]